Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Focus

-Whether 'modern' or 'classic' in terms of styling, if attention has been paid to the essential characteristics outlined above, we will end up with a stronger, safer, more comfortable, and even more elegant habitat on the briny sea...
+Whether 'modern' or 'classic' in terms of styling, if attention has been paid to the essential characteristics outlined above, even if the vessel is small and simple, we will end up with a stronger, safer, more comfortable, and even more elegant habitat on the briny deep...

-Think of these Nomadic Watercraft as being relatively affordable, portable habitat for humans during our very troubled times... a unique habitat that does not require real estate, brokers, banks, or government meddling.
+We might think of these Nomadic Watercraft as being relatively affordable, portable habitat for humans during our very troubled times... a unique habitat that doesn't involve real estate, brokers, agents, banks, or overbearing bureaucratic meddling.

-Further, creating a Nomadic Watercraft also does not require a great deal of wealth, however it does require no small amount of individual determination and resourcefulness..!
+Creating a successful Nomadic Watercraft does not require a great deal of wealth; it does however require a certain amount of determination and resourcefulness..!

 Wot to do,